Solar Panels and Your Home

 What is Council doing?

 The 3-Council Regional Environmental Program (a collaboration between Woollahra, Waverley and Randwick Councils) runs a suite of programs to help the community live more sustainably.
-Check out the Solar My School Program, through which many schools in our Council area have installed a rooftop solar PV system.
+Check out the Solar My School Program, through which many schools in our local area have installed a rooftop solar PV system.